bartolsthoorn/NVDSP/README.md

-## High-performance Audio Filters on iOS and OSX with Novocaine.
+## Audio Filters on iOS and OSX

-While Novocaine allows you to easily read/play audio, it is still quite hard to apply filters to the audio.
+While [Novocaine](https://github.com/alexbw/novocaine) allows you to easily read/play audio, it is still quite hard to apply filters to the audio.
 This (Objective-C++) class will allow you to apply all sorts of filters (high-pass, band-pass, peaking EQ, shelving EQ etc.) in just a few lines of code.

 NVDSP comes with a wide variety of audio filters: